-While there are any number of ways to Cast on, there are, to my knowledge, there are far fewer ways to bind or cast off—but there are still more ways to bind off than you might think!
+While there are any number of ways to Cast on, there are, to my knowledge, far fewer ways to bind or cast off—but there are still more ways to bind off than you might think!

 This is the most common bind off:

-This Bind off, and all the variations of the basic bind off, result in a chain stitch edge.
+The Standard Bind off, and all the variations of the basic bind off, result in a chain stitch edge.

 Variation of the Basic Bind off include: